We all have fears, because we are all human.

 Here’s an abandonment issues test.
 See how many of the following 15 signs of abandonment issues you have…

 If you have 3 or less of these signs, you are probably somewhat normal on the spectrum of fearing abandonment.

-We can also see how you can heal from your fear of aba to become the best partner possible in the future.
+We will also see how you can heal from your fear of abandonment to become the best partner possible in the future.
 Especially for the sake of your beloved (or future beloved).

 One word: sabotage.
 When you get close to someone, you push them away.
 The closer you get to someone, the more freaked out you get, so you shut off to the possibility of intimacy.

 Instead of dealing with your deepest fears, you make it so that no relationship you have can force you to vulnerably feel your pain.
 You ensure that you don’t have to surrender to your abandonment issues or acknowledge your fear.

 Instead of consciously grieving and feeling the fear of being left, cheated on or abandoned, you make sure you’re the first to abandon your lover.
 This is a way to ensure that you “get at” them before they get at you (read: hurt you).

 People who preemptively push people away often aren’t even aware that they are doing it.

 They may not realize that they’re acting from old patterns, rather than intelligence or logic.